ENVIRONMENTAL SCIENCE AND SOCIETY - 2023/4

 Methods of Teaching / Learning

-The teaching and learning strategy is designed to encourage active, problem-based learning.
-The module will encourage students to explore and critically evaluate theoretical perspectives, and consider their application to case studies and policy.
+The learning and teaching strategy is designed to encourage active, problem-based learning.
+The module encourages students to explore and critically evaluate theoretical perspectives, and consider their application to case studies and policy.
 To achieve this, students are expected to actively contribute in class discussions and group work.

 The learning and teaching methods include: